ranfysvalle02/Interactive-RAG/blog.md

 ## Taking Control with Interactive RAG:

 While an optimized chunk size is crucial, Interactive RAG goes a step further.
-It empowers users to dynamically adjust their RAG strategy in real-time, using ActionWeaver.
+It empowers users to dynamically adjust their RAG strategy in real-time, using the function calling API of Large Language Models (LLMs).
 This unlocks a new era of personalized information access and knowledge management.

 **This Interactive RAG tutorial leverages:**